I want to invest in France

 If you are already in France and wish to renew your talent passport so that it remains unchanged (the reason for your stay must also remain the same), you can do so without difficulty as long as you fulfil all the conditions.

-You must carry out the necessary formalities through the Préfecture of your place of residence two months before your VLS-TS (long-stay visa equivalent to a residence permit) or your current residence permit expires.
+You must carry out the necessary formalities online via the Administration-étrangers website two months before your VLS-TS (long-stay visa equivalent to a residence permit) or your current residence permit expires.

 After 5 years in France, you can apply for a 10-year residence card.